-BC 365 Introduction to Marriage and Family Counseling (3 sch) To introduce learners to the way in which marital and family relationships and roles are presented in the Bible so they can apply this data to the counseling process.
-BC 374 Studies in the Broklem of Suffering (2 seb)
+BC 365 Introduction to Marriage and Family Counseling (3 sch)

+To introduce learners to the way in which marital and family relationships and roles are presented in the Bible so they can apply this data to the counseling process.

-BC 374 Studies in the Problem of Suffering (3 sch) To introduce learners to the biblical teaching concerning suffering and to identify the scriptural principles and procedures necessary for appropriate responses to pain and suffering.
+BC 374 Studies in the Problem of Suffering (3 sch)

+To introduce learners to the biblical teaching concerning suffering and to identify the scriptural principles and procedures necessary for appropriate responses to pain and suffering.